wmde/new-lexeme-special-page/README.md

 ### Every time when doing a deploy

-Before making a deploy make sure you make a build locally of the content that should be deployed by running `npm run buildPreview`, this command will create a bundle of the project inside a `/dist` folder.

-Afterwards, run `npm run netlify deploy --dir="./dist"` to run manual deployments to a unique address that will be generated at the time of deploy.
+To create a deploy of the current commit, run `npm run deployCommit`.
+This will create a build in the `./dist` folder and create a manual deployment to a unique address that will be generated at the time of deploy.
-To deploy to [https://new-lexeme-special-page.netlify.app](https://new-lexeme-special-page.netlify.app) run `npm run netlify deploy --prod --dir="./dist`.
+To deploy to [https://new-lexeme-special-page.netlify.app](https://new-lexeme-special-page.netlify.app) run `npm run netlify deploy --prod`.